drostlab/myTAI/README.md

 Hence, studying the evolution of developmental processes allows us to understand the key machanisms that control and constraint the evolution and diversification of complex organisms on this planet.
-To study the evolution of developmental processes an evolutionary transcriptomics apprach (= phylotranscriptomics) has been proposed aiming to quantify the evolutionary conservation of developmental transcriptomes.
+To study the evolution of developmental processes an evolutionary transcriptomics approach (= phylotranscriptomics) has been proposed aiming to quantify the evolutionary conservation of developmental transcriptomes.

 The `myTAI` package allows users to capture evolutionary signals in developmental transcriptomes using a phylotranscriptomic approach.